 5. Consistently fight for unadulterated ways of expressing your creativity without compunction.

 6. Although you may be passionate about creating a body of work, realize that you are only one piece to a larger puzzle.
 Your work is built from the producers who came before you.
 And future generations of creators will develop their work on the legacy you leave behind.

 7. Be introspective enough to embrace your strengths and weaknesses.

 “Conversations with Scorsese” exemplifies a charismatic way of writing a book that is active and engaging.
-The strength of the book lies in the ability to create a visual, auditory masterpiece using words as a medium.
+The book’s strength lies in the ability to create a visual, auditory masterpiece using words as a medium.
 This creativity comes through the actual dialogue rather than the flowery prose found in traditional writing styles.